alexandroprado/caf-samples/dt-to-labs.md

 >
 > - **Step 1: Provision new DevTest subscription and create a DevTest Labs**
 > - **Step 2: Configure the Development virtual network, assign a resource group and set polices**
-> - **Step 3: Create Windows Virtual Desktops for developers to use remote locations**
+> - **Step 3: Create Windows 10 Multi-Session Virtual Desktops for developers to use from remote locations**
-> - **Step 4: Create VMs within DevTest Labs for development & migrate databases**
+> - **Step 4: Create Formulas and VMs within DevTest Labs for development & migrate databases**

 ## Step 1: Provision new DevTest subscription and create a DevTest Labs